 The idea of Google Keep is similar: Create Notes on-the-go, and store them on the cloud for later access, from anywhere, anytime.
 And it does look like a formidable alternative for Microsoft OneNote – simply because it supports voice input.
-You can use it easily via an Android app, plus you can sync it so that your notes are the same all over the world.
+You can use it easily via an Android app and sync it so that your notes are the same all over the world.

 UPDATE: In case you did not know, Googe Keep has been rebranded as Keep Notes.

 I would call it an extension for Google Drive, for it is there where all your notes are stored.
-To be more precise, Google Keep is an app for Android that allows you to take quick notes and store them to Google Drive.
-That helps you when you are in a meeting, or an idea strikes you when you are traveling or taking lessons in school/college.
-You can simply type whatever you wish to store (there is no limit as to how many characters each note can store).
+To be more precise, Google Keep is an app for Android that allows you to take quick notes and store them on Google Drive.
+That helps you when you are in a meeting or an idea strikes you when you are traveling or taking lessons in school/college.
+You can simply type whatever you wish to store (there is no limit on how many characters each note can store).
 That also means that you may go ahead and create a huge file containing all sub-topics related to some topic.

-Until a few days back, I too was using a local copy of some app called MEmo for Android.
+Until a few days back, I used a local copy of an app called MEmo for Android.
 In my case, most of my ideas strike me when I am outside or when trying to fall asleep.
 I can’t get back to turn on the computer and note it down.
-The best way until a few days back was to open that MEmo app and note down the important points that I could expand later.
+The best way until a few days back was to open that MEmo app and note the important points I could expand on later.

-And now, when using Google Keep, I do not have to transfer the memos to the computer using Bluetooth or cable as I can simply log in to Google Drive and access the notes I created off the computer.
-I guess this explains what Google Keep is all about keeping the information you want in an easy-to-access place – from anywhere and anytime.
+And now, when using Google Keep, I do not have to transfer the memos to the computer using Bluetooth or cable, as I can simply log in to Google Drive and access the notes I created off the computer.
+This explains what Google Keep is all about keeping the information you want in an easy-to-access place – from anywhere and anytime.

 Advantages Of Google Keep Notes